CrimsonAS/systrace/README.md

 systrace helps you perform system tracing, to find out what is going on in an application, or a whole system.
 It consists of an API (CSystrace.h) to write data, and multiple backends (android, unix) to implement that API.
+You can think of it as a more generic implementation of Chromium's tracing code.

 On top of that, you are expected to use catapult (Chrome's about:tracing viewer) to visualize the trace data.